bootstrapworld/curriculum/lessons/functions-make-life-easier/langs/en-us/slides.md

 How can we program the computer to be as smart as our volunteer?

 In order to define a function, we need to identify what's changing and what stays the same.
-Once we've done that, we can defin eany function we'd like in the _Definitions Area_!
+Once we've done that, we can define any function we'd like in the _Definitions Area_!

 ---